positively-charged/bcc/doc/details.md

 --

 For a function that returns a value, it is not necessary to have a return statement at the end of the function.
-(In fact, as of this time, it is possible to skip the return statement entirely.
-It's possible, but __don't__ do this.)
+As long as the function ultimately returns a value, you can nest the return statements:

 ```
 // Get absolute value of number.